Created on

 Select the option 'Computer Account'.

-Select 'Certificates', go to Personal- Certificates, select the certificate which has the same name as the domain controller (computer certificate).
+Select 'Certificates', go to Personal- Certificates, and select the certificate which has the same name as the domain controller (computer certificate).

-Right-click, select All task and choose 'Export'.
+'Right-click', select All tasks, and choose 'Export'.

 Select the 'No' option, do not export the private key, and DER file format.

-Go to Certificate Management - > Certificate Authorities - > Trusted CA and select Import.
+Go to Certificate Management -> Certificate Authorities -> Trusted CA and select Import.

-Specify an ID for the certificate and select upload a file to import the certificate previously exported.
+Specify an ID for the certificate and select Upload a file to import the certificate previously exported.

-Go to Authentication -> Remote Auth.Servers -> LDAP, enable the Secure Connection option and select the correct certificate.
+Go to Authentication -> Remote Auth.Servers -> LDAP, enable the Secure Connection option, and select the correct certificate.

 Try to browse to the directory with LDAPS enabled, which should work fine now.